linsnotes/linsnotes.github.io/_posts/2025/2025-04-11-msmtp-with-gmail-oauth2-on-raspberry-pi-or-ubuntu.md

 if __name__ == '__main__':
     authorize()
 ```
-> **Usage:** Run this script one time to authorize and generate your credentials:
+> **Usage:** Run this script once to authorize and generate your credentials:
 > ```bash
 > ./authorize.py
 > ```

 ### c.
 Create the **get_token.py** Script
-This script is used by msmtp (via `passwordeval`) to get a valid access token, refreshing it if necessary.
+This script is invoked by msmtp (via the `passwordeval` directive) to retrieve a valid access token, refreshing it if necessary.
 Open `get_token.py` and paste:
 ```python
 #!/usr/bin/env python3
 import os